Engee documentation

 Notebook

-Estimation of the influence of the gain on the stability margin
+Assessment of the effect of the gain factor on the stability margin

-This example shows how to investigate the effect of gain on the stability margin and on the response characteristics of a closed-loop control system.
+This example shows how to study the effect of the gain factor on the stability margin and on the response characteristics of a closed-loop control system.

-Stability usually means that all internal signals remain constrained.
+Stability usually means that all internal signals remain limited.
 This is a standard requirement for control systems to avoid loss of control and damage to equipment.
-For linear feedback systems, stability can be evaluated by looking at the poles of the closed loop transfer function.
-Consider a system with the following structural diagram:
+For linear feedback systems, stability can be estimated by looking at the poles of the closed loop transfer function.
+Let's consider a system with the following structural scheme:

 image.png

-Assume that the gain is $K=1$.
-Define the description of the closed loop transfer function using the library ControlSystems.jl.
+Assume that the gain factor is .
+Let's define a description of the closed loop transfer function using the library ControlSystems.jl.

 In [ ]: